 Lake Nakuru National Park / Masai Mara Game Reserve

-Enjoy a hearty, early morning breakfast before driving to the Masai Mara National Reserve.
+Enjoy a hearty early morning breakfast before driving to the Masai Mara National Reserve.
 The reserve offers dramatic panoramic scenery and plenty of game.
 We arrive in time for lunch at the intimate, 20-tent Tipilikwani Camp.
-This afternoon we depart on a trilling game viewing drive.
-The Rolling plains and grasslands, stretching far into the horizons as far as the eye can see is home to the black-manned lion, the savannah elephant, the Cape buffalo, wildebeests, the elusive leopard, cheetah, the spotted & stripped hyena, the rhino, topi, burchelle’s zebra, the Masai giraffe among many others.
+This afternoon we depart on an thrilling game viewing drive.
+The Rolling plains and grasslands, stretching far into the horizons as far as the eye can see is home to the black-manned lion, the savannah elephant, the Cape buffalo, wildebeests, the elusive leopard, cheetah, the spotted & striped hyena, the rhino, topi, burchelle’s zebra, the Masai giraffe among many others.
 The Mara Game Reserve can’t disappoint.
 We return back to the lodge for dinner.

 About Tipilikwani Luxury Mara Camp